BreezyPixels — KarmaCaptain Reddit marketing client

 Redacted · client confidential

-Live Google SERP — "best managed IT services for mid-market" — Day 1 placement
+Live Google SERP — "best online poker site reddit" — Day 1 placement

 Search Reddit